JavaFXpert/vqe-playground/docs/the-vqe-inator.md

 ><iframe src="https://player.vimeo.com/video/332727564?title=0&byline=0&portrait=0" width="800" height="448" frameborder="0" allow="autoplay; fullscreen" allowfullscreen></iframe>

 <p><a href="https://vimeo.com/332727564">VQE Playground demo</a> from <a href="https://vimeo.com/javafxpert">James L. Weaver</a> on <a href="https://vimeo.com">Vimeo</a>.</p>

+In this video, we first demonstrate how to add an edge to the graph and adjust its weight by clicking repeatedly a cell in the adjacency matrix.
+Clicking a blank cell adds an edge with a weight value of $1$ between the vertices corresponding to the cell's row and column header labels.
+Every additional click adds $1$ to the weight, and clicking on a cell with a weight value of $4$ causes that cell to be blank, which removes the corresponding edge from the graph.

+> Note: Because this adjacency matrix models an undirected graph (edges don't have arrows), the weight of a cell in a given row and column is the same as the cell in the corresponding column and row.
+Expressed more succinctly, $A_{ij} = A_{ji}$.

+Notice that as the adjacency matrix is modified, the eigenvalues corresponding to the basis states are recalculated.

 | + Shift | - Energy      | = Cut   |
 | ------- | ------------- | ------- |